overmind88/hypha-installation/README.md

   | `HUB_PUBLIC_PORT=8301` | port for Hub interface |
   | `HYPHA_PUBLIC_URL=hypha.yourdomain.com` | place here public address (IP or domain name) of hypha instance |
   | `HYPHA_PUBLIC_PORT=8300` | port for Hypha interface |

+  - **NOTE: If you are going to use standard HTTP ports (80 for HTTP and 443 for HTTPS), please set the URLs manually without specifying the port (e.g., ':80' or ':443'), as browsers automatically omit the port in such cases.
+Parameters described above should be set in any case, sorry for the inconvenience**
   - All other changes in `.env` are optional for allinone setup.
 To learn more follow the guide at: [Technical details / Environment configuration](#environment-configuration)

 **For all-in-one installation <HYPHA_PUBLIC_URL> and <HUB_PUBLIC_URL> could be the same but ports should be different.**